 “Aquarium of Leaves”

-A 34-year old artist who goes by the name Lito has been living with attention deficit hyperactivity disorder (ADHD) his entire life.
-Lito had been searching for an outlet where he could channel his above-normal levels of concentration and obsessiveness when he discovered the Japanese art of kirie (切り絵, literally ‘cut picture’).
-Earlier this year in January he began experimenting, not with paper, but with leaves.
+A 37-year old Japanese artist who goes by the name Lito has been living with attention deficit hyperactivity disorder (ADHD) his entire life.
+Lito had been searching for an outlet where he could channel his above-normal levels of concentration and hyper focus when he discovered the Japanese art of kirie (切り絵, literally ‘cut picture’).
+Several years ago he began experimenting, not with paper, but with leaves.

 “My Father’s Dragon”

-According to a recent interview, leaves turned out to be an ideal medium for Lito as their decomposing nature forced him to work quickly.
+According to an interview, leaves turned out to be an ideal medium for Lito as their decomposing nature forced him to work quickly.
 Over time he got faster and his daily creations, which he began posting to social media, became more intricate.

 Following the standard kirie practice, each piece is always cut from a single leaf.
 But Lito always leaves traces of the leaf’s midrib, perhaps a sign of respect towards the leaf.
-Lito also always manages to imbue his creations with a playful narrative, one that is either inspired by film or books, or plucked from the artist’s own imagination.
+And Lito also always manages to imbue his creations with a playful narrative, one that is either inspired by popular films or stories, or plucked from the artist’s own imagination.

 You can keep up with Lito’s work on Instagram and Twitter.